Mac (computer): 2011–2018: Post-Jobs era

 The long-standing keyboard issue on MacBook Pros, Apple's abandonment of the Aperture professional photography app, and the lack of Mac Pro upgrades led to declining sales and a widespread belief that Apple was no longer committed to professional users.
-After several years without any significant updates to the Mac Pro, Apple executives admitted in 2017 that the 2013 Mac Pro had not met expectations, and said that the company had designed themselves into a "thermal corner", preventing them from releasing a planned dual-GPU successor.
-Apple also unveiled their future product roadmap for professional products, including plans for an iMac Pro as a stopgap and an expandable Mac Pro to be released later.
+After several years without any significant updates to the Mac Pro, Apple executives admitted in 2017 that the 2013 Mac Pro had not met expectations, and said that the company had designed itself into a "thermal corner", preventing them from releasing a planned dual-GPU successor.
+Apple also unveiled its future product roadmap for professional products, including plans for an iMac Pro as a stopgap and an expandable Mac Pro to be released later.
 The iMac Pro was revealed at WWDC 2017, featuring updated Intel Xeon W processors and Radeon Pro Vega graphics.

 In 2018, Apple released a redesigned MacBook Air with a Retina display, Butterfly keyboard, Force Touch trackpad, and Thunderbolt 3 USB-C ports.
-The Butterfly keyboard went through three revisions, incorporating silicone gaskets in the key mechanism to prevent keys from being jammed by dust or other particles.
+The Butterfly keyboard underwent three revisions, incorporating silicone gaskets in the key mechanism to prevent keys from being jammed by dust or other particles.
 However, many users continued to experience reliability issues with these keyboards, leading Apple to launch a program to repair affected keyboards free of charge.
-Higher-end models of the 15-inch 2018 MacBook Pro faced another issue where the Core i9 processor reached unusually high temperatures, resulting in reduced CPU performance from thermal throttling.
-Apple issued a patch to address this issue via a macOS supplemental update, blaming a "missing digital key" in the thermal management firmware.
+Higher-end models of the 15-inch 2018 MacBook Pro faced another issue where the Core i9 processor reached unusually high temperatures, reducing CPU performance through thermal throttling.
+Apple addressed this issue with a macOS supplemental update, blaming a "missing digital key" in the thermal management firmware.

 The 2019 16-inch MacBook Pro and 2020 MacBook Air replaced the unreliable Butterfly keyboard with a redesigned scissor-switch Magic Keyboard.
 On the MacBook Pros, the Touch Bar and Touch ID were made standard, and the Esc key was detached from the Touch Bar and returned to being a physical key.
-At WWDC 2019, Apple unveiled a new Mac Pro with a larger case design that allows for hardware expandability, and introduced a new expansion module system (MPX) for modules such as the Afterburner card for faster video encoding.
-Almost every part of the new Mac Pro is user-replaceable, with iFixit praising its high user-repairability.
+At WWDC 2019, Apple unveiled a new Mac Pro with a larger case design that allowed hardware expandability, and introduced a new expansion module system (MPX) for modules such as the Afterburner card for faster video encoding.
+Almost every part of the new Mac Pro was user-replaceable, with iFixit praising its high user-repairability.
 It received positive reviews, with reviewers praising its power, modularity, quiet cooling, and Apple's increased focus on professional workflows.